Lalufu/water-mqtt/README.md

 : Specify a configuration file to load.
 See the section `Configuration file` for details on the syntax.
 Command line options given in addition to the config file override settings in the config file.

-`--solaredge-host`
-: The IP address or hostname of the Solaredge inverter to connect to.
-This is a required parameter.

-  Config file: Section `general`, `solaredge-host`

-`--solaredge-port`
-: The modbus port number to connect to.
-Defaults to 1502.

-  Config file: Section `general`, `solaredge-port`

-`--read-every N`
-: Read information from the inverter "every N seconds.
-The time stamp sent to MQTT will also be aligned to a multiple of this number (see also --time-offset)

-  Config file: Section `general`, `read-every`.
-Defaults to 5.

-`--time-offset N`
-: The values read from the inverter are not current, "but represent a state a few seconds in the past.
-Use this to offset the timestamps of the data sent to MQTT.
-"This mainly important to sync the read with data from a different device, like a smart energy meter, which may use internal time stamps.
-Using this will affect the alignment of time stamps sent to MQTT (see --read-every).
-Positive values will shift the time stamps into the past.

-  Config file: Section `general`, `time-offset`.
-Defaults to 0.

 `--mqtt-host`
 : The MQTT host name to connect to.
 This is a required parameter.